Gregory DeVictor is always looking for ways to save on common expenses.

 On the other hand, some types of debt are bad.
 Examples of bad personal debt are credit cards, payday loans, and overdraft protection.
 Why?
 Bad forms of debt are generally used to purchase goods and services that have no lasting value.
 For example, credit cards are often misused to finance daily living expenses, clothing, holiday gifts, vacations, or a trip to the casino.

-This hub teaches you 25 facts about consumer spending and debt in America.
+This article teaches you 25 facts about consumer spending and debt in America.

 Here are 25 facts about consumer spending and debt in America: